ACU Race Licence Course · North West

 - Both sessions take place at Three Sisters Race Circuit in Wigan — well located for Lancashire, Greater Manchester, and Cheshire.
 No long trek to a southern circuit required.

-- One-piece leathers, an ACU approved helmet with a gold ACU sticker, leather gloves covering the wrists, and leather boots above the ankle.
-BRA candidates also need a motorcycle that meets the ACU Novice Road Race licence restrictions for their age.
+- ACU race licence requirements include one-piece leathers, an ACU-approved helmet with a gold ACU sticker, leather gloves covering the wrists, and leather boots above the ankle.
+BRA candidates also need a motorcycle that meets the ACU Novice Road Race Licence restrictions for their age class.

 - Do I need previous racing experience?